 Another common way to make money from a blog is through affiliate links.
-As an affiliate, the blogger earns commission by referring visitors who purchase products and services on other websites.
+As an affiliate, the blogger earns commissions by referring visitors who purchase products and services on other websites.

-The most common affiliate program is Amazon’s, and many blogs send traffic to Amazon and earn a small percentage of each sale generated through their affiliate links.
+The most common affiliate program is Amazon, and many blogs send traffic to Amazon and earn a small percentage of each sale generated through their affiliate links.

-You won’t tell how much a site is making from affiliate marketing, but the goal here is to see if there are affiliate programs you could use if you’re writing about certain topics.
+You won’t tell how much a site makes from affiliate marketing, but the goal here is to see if there are affiliate programs you could use if you’re writing about certain topics.